ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide6.jpeg">

 Note:
-In any case, For the rest of the talk, we will examine a just a couple of the stages of data analysis, and what it really means to proceed through them mindfully and critically.
+In any case, for the remainder of our time, we will examine a just a couple of the stages of data analysis, and what it really means to proceed through them mindfully and critically.

 Please note again that these stages are not linear, there should be all kinds of arrows pointint from most places to most others, all kinds of iterative processes, which I'm omitting for clarity.